Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 what is vrm

 Inductors resist the current changes.
 They are called inductors because they induce magnetic fields.
-When the inductor is producing a magnetic field at the same time there will be a voltage drop across the inductor.
+When the inductor is producing a magnetic field simultaneously, there will be a voltage drop across the inductor.

 In normal circumstances that voltage drop is converted to heat because of the ‘law of energy conversation’ which states that energy can neither be created nor be destroyed, it only changes its form, but in the scenario, that voltage drop is converted to magnetic fields.